intuit/mlctl/examples/1-sklearn-tree-aws/README.md

     ```

 The training job yaml in `train.yaml` requires the data inputs and outputs be updated with your S3 bucket.

+2. Check the job status

+Check the status of the model training job on the AWS console, at `Amazon SageMaker -> Training -> Training Jobs`

 ### Deploy the model for online inference